cyrcaleb/BMO/README.md

 ### Hardware: ###
 ![hardware1](https://user-images.githubusercontent.com/90429575/178997726-8ee9fed6-fdaf-4b4c-8bc3-2d47864592c9.jpg)
-A picture of speakers, one of the servos, a raspberrry pi, and the 8 inch lcd screen that connects to the pi.
+A picture of speakers, one of the servos, a raspberrry pi, a driver board, and the 8 inch lcd screen.
 I put the pi in its case for now to reduce risk of damage.

 ### Active Animation: ###
 ![BMO_animation_process](https://user-images.githubusercontent.com/90429575/179384940-0c90b462-60b4-4351-a3fc-e406c39fa130.png)